Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 ### Detonation: Frostfire Detonation

 When you reach 7 stacks of fire exposure, the air itself catches fire.
-Make an Agility attack against all creatures within 10 feet of you, including yourself.
+Make an Agility attack against all creatures within 2 tiles of you, including yourself.
 If you hit apply 3 + ½ Presence stacks of aflame.
 If you miss, they suffer the effects at half efficacy.

 When you reach 7 stacks of water exposure, a terrible burst of cold emanates from you.
-Make a Prowess attack against all other creatures within 10 feet of you, including yourself.
+Make a Prowess attack against all other creatures within 2 tiles of you, including yourself.
 If you hit, deal 1d4 + Presence water damage.
 If you miss, they suffer the effects at half efficacy.

 ## Thoughtscour